 Another neat aspect of the game is keeping your students happy, alongside their academic performance.
 Besides the aforementioned lounges and dining facilities, you can also create student clubs which will grant members benefits for joining, such as the Powerwalking Club, which enables members to walk faster between classes.

 Socializing itself is encouraged, with students idly chatting while eating meals or sitting on park benches, sometimes feeling like it overlaps into The Sims territory somewhat.
 Another nice addition is that the game comes with a sandbox mode out of the box, allowing you to craft the university of your dreams on a themed lot.
 This was added post launch to Two Point Hospital, and was something I’ve wanted since the days of Theme Hospital so it’s great to see it also added here.

 The goofy radio stations and the same crusty DJs return from Two Point Hospital, as does the PA announcer who has now moved on to insulting students over the tannoy rather than patients.
 The sense of humour is gentle and goofy, and all of the in-game voiceover is great.
 The music is moderately decent but I still feel the music of both this game and Two Point Hospital was a little lacklustre compared to the original MIDI music of Theme Hospital, or the orchestral soundtrack of The Movies (which several of the developers at Two Point previously worked on).
-At this point the game does support the ability to import custom soundtracks, but since that was added to Two Point Hospital it seems fairly likely it will be added here as well.
+At this point the game doesn’t support the ability to import custom soundtracks, but since that was added to Two Point Hospital it seems fairly likely it will be added here as well.

 Two Point Campus builds upon the good work of Two Point Hospital in numerous small but valuable ways.
 Calling this simply a reskin is a tad oversimplifying given the ways in which the core gameplay has been altered since its predecessor, moving from the idea of curing patients being the core metric to instead a combination of student academic excellence and personal satisfaction.